User Defined Literals

 The most common use case for user-defined literals is to handle conversions.
 We already saw examples of this in the chrono literals, which gave us time-based literals like 3d, 5h, and 20min.

-We can implement similar literals in our code if we need to deal with properties such as weights, currencies, or distances:
+We can implement similar literals in our code - for example, we could implement literals to give us a descriptive syntax for weights, currencies, or distances.

 #include <iostream>